-Advice From a Fourth-Year: How to Write and Publish Clinical Research
+How to Write and Publish Clinical Research in Medical School

-From working hard on the USMLE® Step 1 exam to holding leadership positions in a specialty’s academic society, there are many ways medical students can work towards the residency of their choice.
-One valued extracurricular activity that students can undertake is conducting clinical research.
-No one knows this better than fourth-year student, Eve Bowers.
+From working hard on the USMLE® exams to holding leadership positions in a specialty’s academic society, there are many ways medical students can work towards matching into the residency of their choice.
+One such activity that looks great on residency applications is finding clinical research opportunities in medical school to write and publish papers.
+No one knows this better than Dr. Eve Bowers.

-As medical students, we’re told that research is important and that publications are “good”, and even “necessary to match”, but we often aren’t given the tools we need to turn ideas into manuscripts.
+As medical students, we’re told that research is important and that publications are “good”, and even “necessary to match” into residency, but we often aren’t given the tools we need to turn ideas into manuscripts.
 This is especially true given our rigorous schedules.

-Here are five tips I’ve used to make finding, starting, and publishing high-quality research articles a little bit easier and a lot more enjoyable.
+To make finding, starting, and publishing high-quality research articles a little bit easier and a lot more enjoyable, check out my five tips for publishing clinical research in medical school.

 When looking for projects, finding great mentors is often more useful than finding the perfect project.
 This is especially true when starting out.
 Use your time on clerkships to identify attending and resident mentors who you trust to support your budding author ambitions.